cev-api/minecraft-server-scanner/README.md

 - Allows you to see their last known server location
 - Can export the data or copy specific IP addresses or usernames

+### Server Monitor
+- Add servers to a list to be monitored
+- Set a time to ping and grab server info (default 1 minute)
+- Players for each server will be saved and new players will be added to the list

 ---

 ## Boolean search (JSON tab)